 Beautiful full-sized leeks.
-In favorable soil and culture, the white stems are over a foot long to the first leaf.
-Upright, medium green leaves.
-For baby leeks, plant closely (40 seeds/ft.) and harvest at finger size.
-While not hardy enough for overwintering, it will withstand medium-heavy frost (32° to 20°F/0° to -7°C) without losing its healthy appearance.
+In favorable soil and culture, the white shanks are over a foot long to the first leaf.
+Medium green leaves with full habit.
+While not hardy enough for overwintering, they will withstand medium-heavy frost (32° to 20°F/0° to -7°C) without losing their healthy appearance.
+Leeks are easy to grow from these field-grown, spring-dug plants.
+When the plants arrive as dormant starts, just separate them and transplant out.
+Avg.
 50-60 plants per bunch (unit).
 Organic seed is also available.

 Out Of Stock

 This product cannot be shipped to the following states:AE, AP, AS, FM, GU, ID, MH, MP, PR, PW, VI

 This product cannot be shipped to Canada

 This product cannot be shipped outside the United States or Canada

 SHIPPING NOTE: 1) Leek plants are shipped weekly from mid-January through the end of April, starting in the southern U.S. You may choose your desired ship week or plants will be sent at the appropriate planing time for your location (by USDA Plant Hardiness Zone).
 Please be aware that by choosing ship dates earlier than the recommended date for your zone, there is a chance that the product could freeze in transit.

 2) Plants arrive as dormant starts.
 Expect them to be dry and/or pale in color due to dormancy and shipping.
 They are very hardy and will thrive if cared for properly.